If you are looking to work in the world of fitness, there are many positions that you can look for as an entry point.

 That’s because everyone is unique and at a different point in their lives in terms of what they want to achieve by going to the gym.

-So now you know what is expected of a group fitness instructor, how do you go about becoming one.
+So now you know what is expected of a group fitness instructor, how do you go about becoming becoming a group fitness instructor?

 Well, the most important step you will take on this journey is getting certified.

 So certification is key to becoming a group fitness trainer BUT it can all be a little murky, especially with all the fitness instructor certification options on offer out there.